SHA-T/tower_of_hanoi/README.md

 This is an implementation of the mathematical disk game 'Tower of Hanoi'.
 Refer to [wikipedia.org/wiki/Tower_of_Hanoi](https://en.wikipedia.org/wiki/Tower_of_Hanoi) for the rules of the game.

 ## Usage
 After starting the program it will ask you to select the height of the tower.
 Note that the time complexity of solving a tower of height N is O(2^N).
-So, for faster computation don't chosse a height greater than 12.
-If you want to cancel the computation press `Ctrl` + `c`.
+So, for faster computation don't choose a height greater than 12.
+If you want to cancel the computation press `Ctrl` + `C`.

 ### Exemplary Output
 ```